 - Download my FREE Natural Remedy Recipe Book

 Looking to help your family move away from medication and ‘sick season’?
 Check out our natural remedy guide.
 I can personal vouch for every one of these recipes.
 I make them in batches when my kids go back to school.
 The kids know what to take any time sick symptoms pop up, and we stay energized and healthy all year long.
 Break up with Tylenol, Zicam, Benadryl, and antibiotics.
 Help your body heal with whole foods, rest, and peace of mind.

-**If you are new to elderberry, please consult with your physician before taking it in case you might have an allergy**Print
+**If you’re new here: learn how to make elderberry syrup by following the recipe card below.
+Please consult with your physician before taking it in case you might have an allergy**Print

-This homemade cough syrup using elderberries harnesses the healing power of honey and spices, along with thyme.
+This homemade elderberry syrup recipe uses elderberries to harness the healing power of plants.
 Simple and kid-friendly to make and take, this syrup will help keep you healthy and happy all winter long.